How long are each of the Beginner and/or Advanced classes? Answer

 Each of the classes within the Beginner and Advanced programs are one-day classes.
 We like to keep these classes at 2.5 hours in length so you don’t feel overwhelmed.
 These classes are typically scheduled a week apart from each other which gives you the chance to practice and absorb the information before you move forward.

-Should I take the Photography Classes in order?
+Should I take the Beginner Photography Classes in order?
 Answer

 It is highly suggested to take each photography class in the order they are designed Each class builds on information you have learned from the previous class.
-You can however take the Picture Editing class without having taken any of the photography classes.
+You can however take the Picture Editing class without having taken any of the Beginner PHOTO classes.

-Can I reschedule any of my Beginner or Advanced classes if I need to?
+Can I reschedule the Beginner or Advanced Class(es) if I need to?
 Answer

 Yes, you can reschedule any of the Beginner or Advanced classes.
 There is a rescheduling fee of $10.
-To reschedule a class, all you need to do is login to your account and submit a Reschedule Request.
+To reschedule a class, simply login to your account to submit a Reschedule Request.
 You must submit your reschedule request within 30 days of your missed class date.
-If you have signed up for a Workshop, However, we do not offer the option to reschedule, if you have signed up for a workshop you cannot elect to reschedule or For more information on the rescheduling process and rescheduling fees, please read our Rescheduling/Return Policy.
+For more information on the rescheduling process and rescheduling fees, please read our Rescheduling/Return Policy.

 Can I reschedule a Photo Workshop if I need to?
 Answer